-It is staffed by Lead Evangelist Sister Karen Webb, Evangelist Stephen Whitten, Baby Basics co-ordinator Heather Gibson, and a number of enthusiastic volunteers.
-A new face will join the team in October 2023.
+It is staffed by Lead Evangelist Sister Karen Webb, along with Pioneer Evangelist Ste Fitzgerald; Baby Basics co-ordinator Heather Gibson; and a number of enthusiastic volunteers.

 The Centre of Mission is part of the Mid Belfast Rural Deanery, and Karen and Stephen are also part of the Connor diocesan staff team, with a remit to model practice and activities that can be duplicated in other parts of the diocese and to be a resource for the rest of Connor Diocese.

 To this end, the team has run Evangelism courses and the Alpha Course in parishes across the diocese, reaching as far as the north coast of Northern Ireland.

 Connect Base is the heart of a number of projects, and one of the biggest is Baby Basics Belfast.
 This was established in April 2017 as a means of supporting people in the community.
 “Connect Base wants to help the Church connect with the community, and to meets the needs of the community,” Karen Webb says.

 Baby Basics is a baby bank, providing items to help families with a new baby.
 The project has grown massively – in April 2017 it was distributing 4-5 baskets a month and by 2023 this number had risen to 40 a month, with Connect Base now the Northern Ireland regional hub for Baby Basics UK.
 The project has since been adopted by Ballynure and Ballyeaston Parish in Ballyclare, within Connor Diocese, and by six other centres across Northern Ireland, with Karen Webb overseeing all centres.